 UC San Diego Extension is pleased to provide information regarding financing your continuing education needs.
 Money need not be an obstacle in furthering your education.
 Private Student loans are available to assist students with the cost of enrollment fees, certificate fees, and required textbooks.

 UCSD Extension has established a business relationship with UC Approved Lenders.
 Students can compare loan details including interest rates, repayment options, applicable fees, etc to assist in finding a lender that best meets your student loan needs.

 The complete loan process is coordinated between the lender and the student.
+The school becomes involved in the process when the lender requests a certification of the loan.
 Please allow approximately 3 weeks to complete and receive your student loan funds.
 Students may visit the lender's website for more information and to apply online.

 For more information on financial assistance, please email firstname.lastname@example.org.

 This act requires lenders to provide information regarding other educational funding that may be available to some students to keep student loans as affordable as possible.
 Students must review this information, then complete and mail the Self-Certification Form to their lenders before funds can be disbursed.
 Information is available by request from the lender, with your loan documents and/or on the lender’s website under Application & Solicitation Disclosure.
 The University of California Code of Conduct in Regard to Preferred Lender Arrangements.